 Contributors and readers of Tendon have roots in diverse fields of experience and expertise; for this reason, writing should be focused on the shared aspects of medical humanities and social medicine, as well as on the pleasure of reading.

-We welcome creative submissions of up to 2,000 words or visual pieces up to 5 pages long exploring any aspect of trauma related to the medical humanities.
+We welcome creative submissions of up to 2,000 words or visual pieces up to 5 pages long exploring any aspect of disaster related to the medical humanities.